NatePad/SERN-Auth-Template/README.md

 * As this template deals with **confidential information** such as user passwords, be sure to obtain a security certificate and **redirect from http:// to https://** routes in production.

-## To Do:

-* ✔️ Set up mailer for password resets.
-* ❌ Refactor profile form for /login and /reset-pass pages.
-* ❌ Create debouncer to check for taken usernames as the user types.

 ## FAQ:

 * Q: Why SQL instead of Mongo?